angus-mackenzie/ASD-Notes/ASD04.md

     * These refactorings help to organise inheritance hierarchies
 ## Refactoring to Patterns
 * Refactoring to Patterns is the marriage of refactoring with patterns
-    * Patterns $\equiv$ classic solution to recurring design problems
+    * Patterns == classic solution to recurring design problems
 * Use patterns to improve an existing design
     * Better than using patterns early in a new design
 * This is compatible with XP's desire to avoid too much upfront design
 # Conclusion
 * The traditional view is that refactoring is a waste of resources
 ## Collaboration with Users
-* Agile development relies on close cooperation and collaboration between all team members and stakeholders.
+* Agile development relies on close cooperation and collaboration between all team members and stakeholders
     * Keep requirements and documentation lightweight
     * Acknowledge that change is a normal and acceptable reality in software development
     * Required to clarify requirements just-in-time